Labelbox/labelbox-python/examples/CONTRIBUTING.md

 - Github Branch Workflow
   - When you push to a branch that contains files inside the examples directory, it will automatically reformat your notebook to match our given style and provide appropriate headers.
 Once this workflow is completed it will commit back to your branch which then you can then pull.
-  - If your push contains new notebooks or modifies the names of notebooks the readme will be updated to reflect the change with updated links
+  - If your push contains new notebooks or modifies the names of notebooks the readme will be updated to reflect the change with updated links.

 ## General Prerequisites

 [Rye](https://rye-up.com/) may be installed before contributing to the repository as it is the tool used to style our example notebooks.
 This could be used to avoid the github styling workflow.
 This is also the packaging tool used for the main SDK.
 The pyproject used for the example notebooks is a virtual package and does not get published.

 ## Styling Tools